Federated Multi-Agent Mapping for Planetary Exploration: Approach

 \subsection{Federated Mapping}

 Using the network from \ref{sub:net-def}, our federated mapping process starts with learning an unexplored grid (Line \ref{alg:empty-map}) and meta-training (Line \ref{alg:meta-train}), to enable swift adaptation.
 Each agent is initialized with meta-trained parameters (Line \ref{alg:meta-init-agent}).
 Agents explore independently, generating local maps (Line~\ref{alg:explore-and-map}) and training the network using the ADAM optimizer and MSE loss (Line \ref{alg:learn-map}).
 Trained parameters are sent to the central server (Line~\ref{alg:centralize}) for aggregation (e.g., FedAvg) to create an updated global model (Line~\ref{alg:fed-agg}), which is redistributed to agents (Line~\ref{alg:fed-update}).
 The global model is then used to generate a global map at each agent (Line~\ref{alg:generate-global-map}), followed by gap filling and artifact removal (Line~\ref{alg:process-global-map}).
-Importantly, we focus on \textit{few-shot} federated learning, aiming for effective map refinement with minimal communication rounds, iterating as agents continue exploring.
+Importantly, we focus on \textit{few-shot} federated learning, aiming for effective map refinement with minimal communication rounds, iterating as agents explore.